bahaykubo/code-snippets/typescript-express-server/README.md

 If there are any functions that are shared across the app, add them to the [utilities](./app/utilities/) directory.
 When you add a utility, add and export if from the [index file](./app/utilities/index.ts) so it can be imported from `utilities`.

-## Send http requests to app

-There is a .http file on [test directory](./test) that you can use to send http requests to the app.
-You would need the [rest client](https://marketplace.visualstudio.com/items?itemName=humao.rest-client) extension in vs code to use this.

 ## Test

 To run the tests, we need to run a script that would start a container of the service first: